Youssef Chahine

 Youssef Chahine (يوسف شاهين /arz/; 25 January 1926 - 27 July 2008) was an Egyptian film director.
-He was active in the Egyptian film industry from 1950 until his death.
+He was active in the Egyptian film industry from 1950 until his death in 2008.
 He directed twelve films included in a list of Top 100 Egyptian films published by the Cairo International Film Festival.
-A winner of the Cannes 50th Anniversary Award (for lifetime achievement), Chahine was credited with launching the career of actor Omar Sharif.
+As a winner of the Cannes 50th Anniversary Award (for lifetime achievement), Chahine was credited with launching the career of actor Omar Sharif.
 A well-regarded director with critics, he was often present at film festivals during the earlier decades of his work.
 Chahine gained his largest international audience as one of the co-directors of 11'9"01 September 11 (2002).